saisyam/website/content/posts/how-to-scrape-google-reviews-using-python.md

     browser.quit()
     return business
 ```
 I have used `select_one` method from BeautifulSoup which finds only the first element that matches the selector.
 The beauty of this method is we can look for partial selectors as well.
-This method also uses `Pseudo-Classes`.
+This method uses `Pseudo-Classes`.
 I have used `:-soup-contains` in the above code to get the button element that has `reviews` in the text.
 Refer to this [link](https://facelessuser.github.io/soupsieve/selectors/pseudo-classes/) to know more about Pseudo-Classes.

+{{< adsense >}}

 The output of the above method is a python dictionary:
 ```python